lenovo/pylxca/README.md

 *	Configuring servers through the use of Configuration Patterns
 *	Applying firmware updates to endpoints

-Whats New in 2.5.0
+Whats New in 2.6.0
 ------------------
-* 	Few bug fixes for views and jobs command
+* 	Add metrics support for nodes

 Installation
 ------------